ga4gh/ga4gh-server/docs/source/installation.rst

     $ links http://localhost/ga4gh

-  To test the API, make a development installation and try running some `Example client queries`_ against the server

 These instructions are just one way in which we can achieve the same thing.
 There are any number of different ways in which we can set up a WSGI application under Apache, which may be preferable in different installations.
 (In particular, the Apache configuration here may be specific to Ubuntu 14.04, where this was tested.)
-See the `mod_wsgi documentation <https://code.google.com/p/modwsgi/>` for
+See the `mod_wsgi documentation <https://code.google.com/p/modwsgi/>`_ for
 more details.
 These instructions are also specific to Debian/Ubuntu and different commands and directory structures will be required on different platforms.

 The server can be deployed on any WSGI compliant web server.
 See the instructions in the `Flask documentation
-<http://flask.pocoo.org/docs/0.10/deploying/>` for more details on
+<http://flask.pocoo.org/docs/0.10/deploying/>`_ for more details on
 how to deploy on various other servers.

+**TODO**

+1. Add more detail on how we can test out the API by making some client queries.
+2. Add links to the Configuration section to give details on how we configure the server.
+3. Change the example blocks above to use explicit code blocks with the correct syntax highlighting.

 +++++++++++++++
 Troubleshooting